u3a-siteworks-development/u3a-siteworks-configuration/readme.txt

 = WordPress functionality =
 * Support for Comments is disabled globally
 * Posts are sorted in alphabetic order of title rather than the default order of post date
+* Add medium_large to the list of image sizes available when adding an image in the block editor.
 * PDF document preview is disabled
 * The login screen is replaced with a customised u3a branded version
 * The capabilities to edit and publish pages is added to the 'Author' role